GeeTransit/twoten/README.md

 # Twoten

-A terminal 2048 game completed for a VPCC Hands-On Programming Projects workshop
+A terminal 2048 game completed for a VPCC Hands-On Programming Projects workshop.

+Based on 2048 found here: https://play2048.co/

 ## Setup